nodenv/nodenv/README.md

 </summary>

 > **Note**
-> For a more automated install, you can use [nodenv-installer](https://github.com/nodenv/nodenv-installer#nodenv-installer).
+> For a more automated install, you can use [nodenv-installer][].
 If you do not want to execute scripts downloaded from a web URL or simply prefer a manual approach, follow the steps below.

 This will get you going with the latest version of nodenv without needing a system-wide install.